chencn2020/homepage/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Master's degree at the National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences.
+I am currently pursuing a Master's degree at the National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences (NLPR, CASIA).

+Before that, I received my Bachelor's Degree from Beijing Jiaotong University (BJTU).

 My research interests include:
 - Image Processing